VR-25/acc/README.md

 2 - `charging_switch=0`: if current fluctuates, also set `current_workaround=true` (only takes affect after a reboot).
 If this method works, the behavior is exactly the same as `#1`.

-3 - `charging_switch=3920`: only works on devices that actually support voltage control.
+3 - `charging_switch=3900`: only works on devices that actually support voltage control.
-Unlike regular idle mode, this maintains 3920 mV (_the sweet spot_) indefinitely.
+Unlike regular idle mode, this maintains 3900 mV, indefinitely.
 This is not good with higher voltages.
 We're trying to minimize battery stress as much as possible.
-Maintaining a voltage higher than 3920 for a long time is _not_ recommended.
+Maintaining a voltage higher than 3900 for a long time is _not_ recommended.

-4 - `acc 3920`: this is short for _acc 3920 3870_ (a 50 mV difference).
+4 - `acc 3900`: this is short for _acc 3900 3870_ (a 50 mV difference).
-It tries to maintain 3920 mV without voltage control support.
+It tries to maintain 3900 mV without voltage control support.
 Yes, it's definitely not a joke.
 This works with regular charging switches and voltage readings.

-5 - `acc 45 44`: this closely translates to 3920 mV under most circumstances.
+5 - `acc 45 44`: this closely translates to 3900 mV under most circumstances.
 Voltage and capacity (%) do not have a linear relationship.
 Voltage varies with temperature, battery chemistry and age.